The Reverend Howard Chandler Robbins, D.D.

-The Reverend Howard Chandler Robbins was the Eugene Augustus Hoffman Professor of Pastoral Theology at the General Theological Seminary from 1929 to 1941.
+The Reverend Howard Chandler Robbins served at the General Theological Seminary from 1929 to 1941 as the Eugene Augustus Hoffman Professor of Pastoral Theology.
 As early as 1911, he began collecting original letters written by U.S. bishops, eventually amassing some 9,000 documents before his collection was rounded off in the mid-1940s.
 Until the 1890s, when bishops started using typewriters for their correspondence, letters were handwritten, and it is usually a simple matter to determine whether a letter was written by a secretary or by the signatory (“autograph letter signed,” or ALS).

 Robbins apparently got the collecting bug at about the time he became rector of the Church of the Incarnation in Manhattan, where he served from 1911 to 1917.
 From 1917 to 1929, he was dean of the Cathedral of St. John the Divine, a venue that would have provided him with many new collecting contacts, and as a professor at General Seminary, he could and did draw on the seminary’s many alumni.
-It is not known where or how Robbins acquired many of the oldest documents in the collection – those of Bishops Seabury, White, and Provoost, for example – but it is clear that he eventually canvassed living bishops, not only for samples of their own correspondence, but also for samples from other bishops, living or dead, whose letters they might own or know where to find.
+It is not known where or how Robbins acquired many of the oldest documents in the collection, but it is clear that he eventually canvassed living bishops, not only for samples of their own correspondence, but also for samples from other bishops, living or dead, whose letters they might own or know where to find.

 Clergy, for all their years of faithful service, do not always make headlines or become household names generations after they have died, but H.C.
 Robbins earned some celebrity in Episcopal circles for several hymns that appear in the 1982 Hymnal: #108, Now yield we thanks and praise (words); #406, Most High, omnipotent, good Lord (translation); and #521, Put forth, O God, thy Spirit’s might (words and music).